HengZhengKai/IS213-concert-ticketing/README.md

 Note: The Kubernetes setup requires additional configuration of your cluster and may need adjustments based on your specific infrastructure requirements.

+## Credentials
+When trying out the checkout page, use the following credentials:
+- Credit Card: 4242 4242 4242 4242
+- Name, CVC and Expiry Date can be any value

 ## Environment Variables

 The system requires a `.env` file in the root directory containing all necessary environment variables.
 This file has been provided separately for security reasons.
 Make sure to: